LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W03-D1-ConditionalStatements-if.md

 ### Q and A

+- Lab 1, a few people still need to complete that.
+Check the feedback I left to see if there is something you need to revise or update.
-- How is last week's lab assignment going?
+- How is last week's lab assignment, lab 2, going?
-  - Are there any issues with code reviews?
+  - Beta versions of part 2 were due Saturday, but I only see two posts in the forum.
     - Remember that the beta version is like a draft.
 It doesn't need to be complete or completely working.
 70% done is good enough for a beta version.
-  - I've finished grading the lab 1 production version.
+    - Are there questions on how to do it?
+    - Drop by my office hours, or make an apointment to meet me at another time if you'd like some help.
 - How is the reading going?
-  - The reading quiz is due tomorrow.
-  - We'll review the answers on Wednesday.
+  - A few people didn't take the quiz that was due today at class time.

 - Does anyone have any general questions about anything?
-  - This afternoon, I'll answer questions posted to the forum or e-mailed to me over the weekend.
-  - I frequently answer questions over the weekend, but not always.
-  - I have an office again!
-Room 152.